Fordham-EDM-Lab/CSAT/README.md

-# GSP Toolkit for Course Sequencing
+# GSP Toolkit

-The **GSP Toolkit** is a Python package that implements the Generalized Sequential Pattern (GSP) algorithm, with an initial focus on sequencing student course data.
-The toolkit supports both a command-line interface (CLI) and a graphical user interface (GUI), making it easy to use for a wide range of users.
+The **GSP Toolkit** is a Python package that implements the Generalized Sequential Pattern (GSP) algorithm.
+Originally developed as part of the Course Sequencing Analysis Tool (CSAT) to analyze and sequence student course data, the toolkit has been extended to support more general use cases.
+It is designed for applications where analyzing sequential patterns is essential, such as course sequencing or other data patterns.

-Currently, the primary feature of the toolkit is to sequence and analyze course data using the GSP algorithm.
+The package supports grouping items based on a specified granularity using concurrency and provides both a command-line interface (CLI) and a graphical user interface (GUI).

 ## Features

-- **GSP Algorithm Implementation**: Discover sequential patterns in course data using the GSP algorithm.
+- **GSP Algorithm**: Analyze sequential patterns using the Generalized Sequential Pattern (GSP) algorithm.
+- **Granularity-Based Grouping**: Use concurrency to group items by a specified time granularity, such as semesters (quarters) or months.
-- **Command-Line Interface (CLI)**: Use the GSP toolkit from the terminal for scripting or automation.
+- **Command-Line Interface (CLI)**: Run the GSP algorithm from the terminal for efficient scripting and automation.
-- **Graphical User Interface (GUI)**: An easy-to-use GUI for non-technical users to explore course sequencing results.
+- **Graphical User Interface (GUI)**: Easily configure and run the algorithm using an interactive graphical interface.

 ## Installation